eloj/rix-magic/README.md

 <dl>
 <dt>4 (0100b) - Planar lines (0123)</dt>
 <dd>This is the 'default' planar mode.
-This bits for the palette index are interleaved in lines/rows,
+The bits for the palette index are interleaved in lines/rows,
 starting with a row of bits for bit 0 (the LSB) of the index, then a row for bit 1 and so on.
-For 16 colors there will be four such rows to make up one 'line' of the image.</dd>
+For 16 colors there will be four such rows to make up one line of the image.</dd>
 <dt>2 (0010b) - Planar field (0123)</dt>
-<dd>This stores the bits in the more conventional field form.
-COLORIX does not support loading
+<dd>This stores the bits in the more conventional field form, e.g all bit 0 bits come in one block, followed
-such images, but RIXLATE does.</dd>
+by all 1 bits, and so on for bpp number of fields.
+COLORIX does not support loading such images, but RIXLATE does.</dd>
 <dt>1 (0001b) - Planar field (0213)</dt>
 <dd>Based on the specification, this should be a 'swizzled' version of type 2, but I've found
 nothing which supports this mode.</dd>